williamhoos/testrepo/docs/source/sign_up.rst

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/Register+or+login+selection.png
       :alt: Register Workflow
 |
+The content of the sign-up screen (001) is based on two API calls that are made by PEER to PA Connect, an OpenID Connect service that is used for single-sign on and identity provisioning in conjunction with Private Access' PrivacyLayer service.
+PA Connect employs the OAuth 2.0 open standard.
+For more information about OpenID Connect, see `connect2id explained <http://connect2id.com/learn/openid-connect>.`

 ..
 Attention:: Adjust the UI so that the two entry boxes are equal in height